-CDN or Content delivery network is a best way to boost up the speed of your website.
+CDN or Content delivery network is the best way to boost up the speed of your website.
 The basic work of CDN is to deliver the static files from the very close data center to the visitor’s computer.

 I think you might already have some ideas about what it is, and how it works.
-So, I guess, you don’t need introduction of it.
+So, I guess, you don’t need an introduction of it.

 If you know what they are and how they work, then you probably very excited to use one.